-Whether you prefer department-store browsing or rummaging for secondhand treasures, there’s a Tokyo neighbourhood to meet your shopping needs.
+Whether you prefer department-store browsing or rummaging for secondhand treasures, read on to discover which Tokyo neighbourhood meets your shopping needs.

 Head to Nakamise-dōri in Asakusa for souvenirs and gifts © Happy Together / Shutterstock

-Now decidedly relaxed, the Asakusa neighbourhood was once the heart of Edo’s low city, home to artisans, merchants and prostitutes.
+Now decidedly relaxed, the Asakusa neighbourhood was once the heart of Edo’s low city, home to artisans and merchants.
 Its small lanes and winding alleyways are still full of surprises, including the vintage curios at Tokyo Hotarudo and the beautiful noren (shopfront curtains) for sale at Bengara.
-For straight gift shopping, Nakamise-dōri (leading up to temple Sensō-ji) is not bad for souvenir trinkets – try the back streets for better-quality stuff.
+For straight-forward gift shopping, Nakamise-dōri (leading up to temple Sensō-ji) is good for souvenir trinkets – try the back streets for better-quality stuff.
 Marugoto Nippon has a good collection of arts and crafts boutiques, while the long stretch of Kappabashi-dōri also yields uniquely Japanese curiosities in its little culinary-supply shops.

 Just west of Shinjuku, Kōenji is a bastion of counterculture with lots of secondhand shops and kooky finds.
 Don't miss the collection of fashion stores inside the ramshackle Kita-Kore Building and the coveted vintage goods at easy-to-miss Sokkyō.
 Travel further west on the Chūō line to hit Kichijōji, which is a popular place to trawl for homewares.
 Start with the boho objets at Outbound and the antique ceramics at Puku Puku.

-Shibuya is the fountain of teen trendiness in Japan.
+Shibuya is a fountain of teen trendiness in Japan.
 If you’re over 30 you might feel way too old here, but just cruise and amuse yourself in the madness.
 Music shops and cheap, outrageous apparel are everywhere, as are the hip kids who come to primp and pose.
-Check out the youth-focused fashion at Shibuya 109, new designers at Fake Tokyo, and don't miss browsing the floors of homewares, gadgets and accessories at Tokyu Hands.
+Check out the youth-focused fashion at Shibuya 109, underground designers at Candy, and don't miss browsing the floors of homewares, gadgets and accessories at Tokyu Hands.

 The twin neighbourhoods of Harajuku and Aoyama are home to the famed Harajuku girls (and boys), the youthful shopping strip Takeshita-dōri and the stylish boulevard of Omote-sandō.
 Sophisticated high fashion rules the Aoyama end of Omote-sandō, while the experimental hipsters of Harajuku layer haute couture with vintage finds.
 And then there is Ura-Hara, the maze of backstreets behind Omote-sandō, where you'll find eccentric little shops and secondhand stores.
 There are countless shopping options: get started at Laforet, 6% Doki Doki and Sou-Sou for clothes and accessories; Gallery Kawano for vintage kimono; or RagTag for pre-loved fashion.

 Shopping in Shinjuku can be a little overwhelming.
-From the moment you step out of the train station (ringed by malls and department stores), the lights and noise make the whole neighbourhood seem like the interior of a bustling casino.
-But there are some great shops amid all the chaos, and Shinjuku is handy for one-stop shopping.
+From the moment you step out of the train station, the lights and noise make the whole neighbourhood seem like the interior of a bustling casino, but there are some great shops amid all the chaos.
 Here you'll find Isetan, one of Tokyo’s most revered department stores; the something-for-everyone 'variety' store Don Quijote; and Disk Union, where music lovers can lose a day browsing the eight storeys of secondhand vinyl and CDs.
-Shinjuku is also a good place for electronics if you’re not motivated to go to Akihabara.

 Akihabara is a major shopping district for electronics, games and anime goods © Sean Pavone / Shutterstock